-The InfoSec Institute offers a Security+ Boot Camp that teaches you the information theory and reinforces that theory with hands-on exercises that help you learn by doing.
+When it comes to security+ training courses, the InfoSec Institute has got you covered.
+We offer a Security+ Boot Camp that teaches you the information theory and reinforces that theory with hands-on exercises that help you learn by doing.

 Moreover, the InfoSec Institute has been one of the most awarded (42 industry awards) and trusted information security training vendors for 17 years.

 InfoSec also offers thousands of articles on all manner of security topics.